goldensansapple/prompt-for-user-input-mcp/README.md

 }
 ```

-For Cursor, you can use the provided `cursor-mcp-config.json` file as a reference.
+For Cursor, you can use the provided `cursor-mcp-config.json` file as a reference, or use the one-click deeplink at the top of the README.

 ## Configuration Options